BACK

 101-hour test – Participate in the activity for over 100 hours and at least as much as everyone else.

-The last two requirements might be difficult to complete if you only have a few units or have stable tenants who don’t need constant maintenance support.
-Your best bet for passing these tests is if you’re a full-time landlord.
+The last two material participation tests might be difficult to complete if you only have a few units or have stable tenants who don’t need constant maintenance support.
+Your best bet for passing these tests is to materially participate as a full-time landlord.

 The Real Estate Profession Exemption isn’t optional, and you must determine if you qualify for it annually.
 It’s important to note, though, that this is more beneficial if you have substantial income from another job to deduct your losses from.